ktorn/completium-landing/docs/dapp-tools/tools5.md

 <DappButton url="https://gitpod.io/workspaces/" txt="go to gitpod" />

-The free plan allows the use of 30 hours per month which largely covers the need for these DApp projects.
+The free plan allows the use of 30 hours per month, which largely covers the need for these DApps projects.

 ## User interface